 The smell of fear, bird death, beer, and feathers clouded the air.
 Men were making bets the equivalent of a week’s wages.
 Sometimes more.
 Victory and failure coursed through nicotine veins.
 I made my first bet, an illegal one on the side as not to skew the odds, on a large white rooster.
 The fight began grim, but my white bird rose from the ashes — quite literally — and with shouts of disbelief at the epic comeback, won me some money.

 Now say what you want to about cockfighting.
 Is it cruel?
 Of course.
-Nature works in cruel ways.
+100 percent.
 But do you really think the chickens you buy from supermarkets were treated like rock stars before they were slaughtered?
 At least these chickens have seen sunlight and are treated as celebrities.
-At least until they get eaten.
+Then they are eaten.
 The winning owner gets to eat the loser’s bird, which is only fair; nothing goes to waste.

 But cockfighting isn’t native here at all, it was brought along by a Western European.
 Ferdinand Magellan, the same disease-delivering explorer who named the Pacific Ocean, brought cockfighting to the Philippines.
 They really took to the concept; the roosters did not.
 Later, a great warrior on one of the islands near me got tired of Magellan’s BS and poked him with a spear.